chromatic-solfege/chromatic-solfege.github.io/readme.md

 I have written a paper [An Introduction to Chromatic-Solfege][aitcs].
 You may need exercises to build fluency with the new note names; therefore, I have made a number of comprehensive exercise patterns.
-The exercise patterns are described in the paper.
+The exercise patterns are described in the [paper][aitcs].
 You can also learn the exercise patterns with the musical score, and a computer generated singing voice audio materials and videos.

 ## Utilities for Chromatic-Solfege
-At a time to write the paper, I found that writing music and words at a same time needs a lot of work.
+At a time to write the [paper][aitcs], I found that writing music and words at a same time needs a lot of work.
 Therefore, I have also written some helper computer programs which converts TeX documents with embedded music data in them.

 - [Chromadoc][chromadoc] is a document converter.
 This converter converts documents written in Chromadoc format into TeX and Lilypond documents and